Updated: Oct 10

 It’s a two-way street and people have long memories, you’re going to get the benefit, hopefully with new fans and listeners from their post, so you should reciprocate.
 I remember the people the credit me, for example, and they get better deals than those who don’t - it’s the music BUSINESS, after all.

 I hope you found this useful - and if you did - in the spirit of the last point - please share and let people know!
 Want to make sure you have a killer mix on your next release?
 Slide into my DM's as they say - I offer online mixing to artists around the world who want a great-sounding release.
 It's the key thing you need BEFORE any of this - you need a promote-ABLE release for a successful promotion after all.
+I know, because my clients have had national chart hits, tons of radio play and over a billion streams worldwide.

 Putting out a record?
 Don't forget to grab your free indie release plan